Equipment Dealer Response Time Benchmarks 2026

 - Response times are measured in days, not minutes.
 The best-performing dealers respond in hours.
 Most respond the next business day or later.

-- Missed call rates are extreme.
+- Missed call rates are high across the board.
 Field-based businesses miss more calls than office-based businesses.
 This is structural, not a training problem.

 - After-hours leads are the majority for service-oriented verticals.
 HVAC leads skew heavily after-hours because equipment failures do not follow business hours.